 - Removing the dust shield can be done either by removing the hub or by cutting the dust shield and bending it to get it out.

 - Unbolt the 3xT30 torx bolts and cut the dust shield at the thinnest part, which will allow removal without removing the hub.

 - If the hub is removed, the axle torque spec is 245 Nm with a 32mm socket.
 The hub bolts torque to 90 Nm with an 18mm socket.

-- Note that trimming and retaining the dust shield will significantly increase brake temperatures compared to removing it entirely.
+- Note: Trimming and/or retaining the dust shield will significantly increase brake temperatures compared to removing it entirely.

 Step 3 – Install New Rotor:

 - If you will be going on the track regularly, protecting the wheel speed sensor with some reflective heat protection is a wise idea.